IONOS-WordPress/cm4all-wp-impex/packages/@cm4all-wp-impex/generator/examples/impex-complete-static-homepage-conversion/README.md

   - the media files are saved to the filesystem using paths adapted from the `ImpexSliceFactory.PathGenerator` generated paths for the slice files (as expected by the [ImpEx Export format](https://ionos-wordpress.github.io/cm4all-wp-impex/migrating-content.html#attachments-like-pictures-and-videos)).

-The conversion is implemented in less than 240 lines of code thanks to package [`@cm4all-wp-impex/generator`](https://www.npmjs.com/@cm4all-wp-impex/generator).
+The conversion process is implemented in less than 240 lines of code thanks to package [`@cm4all-wp-impex/generator`](https://www.npmjs.com/@cm4all-wp-impex/generator).

-You can run the conversion script by executing `./index.js` (don't forget to activate the right nodejs version before using `nvm use` and to install the required NodeJS dependencies using `npm ci`).
+You can run the conversion script by executing `./index.js`

+> Ensure the right nodejs version is active before using `nvm install` and to install the required NodeJS dependencies using `npm ci`.

-The result is a folder `generated-impex-import/` containing the the[ImpEx export folder layout](https://ionos-wordpress.github.io/cm4all-wp-impex/migrating-content.html#preparation) including the generated ImpEx slice JSON files and media files.
+The result is a folder `generated-impex-import/` containing the generated [ImpEx export folder layout](https://ionos-wordpress.github.io/cm4all-wp-impex/migrating-content.html#preparation) containing the ImpEx slice JSON files and media files.

 This export can now be imported into WordPress using [ImpEx CLI](https://ionos-wordpress.github.io/cm4all-wp-impex/impex-cli.html) :